jitterted/yacht-tdd/README.md

 ## Next Time

-[ ] Rule: Must assign roll to category before doing a new roll
+[X] Rule: Must assign roll to category before doing a new roll

+[ ] Rule: Can't re-roll after assigned to category before new roll

+   [X] Implement UI constraint for this rule

 [ ] Rule: can only assign roll to a category once per round

-   [ ] Need to reflect this constraint in the user interface
+   [X] Need to reflect this constraint in the user interface

 [ ] Rule: Game is over when all categories have been assigned